American Heart Association Community Impact Director in Long Island, New York

 Proven ability to conduct meetings with internal and external clients including interacting with external partners/sponsors representing AHA to the public, as necessary.

-Demonstrated ability to manage large projects and events ensuring deadline compliance and tracking of progress.
+Demonstrated ability to manage large projects and events ensuring deadline compliance.

 Compensation & Benefits